 Independence Day is significant because it marks not only the independence of the United States, but also because it is a time to reflect upon the fundamental ideals enshrined in the Declaration of Independence - that all men are created equal, that they have the right to life, liberty, and the pursuit of happiness, and that these rights are to be upheld by democratic form of government.

 However, as a relatively young nation, it has taken us time to align these ideals with our practices.
-Standing here in West Africa on the shore of the
+Standing here in West Africa on the shore of the Atlantic Ocean, just

 a few weeks after the conclusion of the Roots Homecoming Festival here in The Gambia, we cannot help but be reminded of the painful past of slavery, which was

-unfortunately the first link between The Gambia and the
+unfortunately the first link between The Gambia and the United States.

 But at the same time, let us remark that even as an imperfect nation, we have faced the negative aspects of our history head on, and rather than forgetting them, we have confronted them.
-I think what is remarkable about
+I think what is remarkable about America's story is that our efforts to overcome the pain of the past have resulted in our ability to move from adversity to accomplishment.
+Throughout our short history, we have sought to improve upon our democratic institutions and practices, using the values of freedom and equality to argue for greater access for all Americans to enjoy the rights laid out 232 years ago.
+Democracy, after all, is the institutionalization of freedom.

 It was the passion of Americans who believed in freedom and the vision of a better future that led to the abolition movement which eventually ended slavery.
 And just half a century ago, during the civil rights movement, there were those who dared to dream, and who adhered to the principles of universal liberty even when many in our country did not.
 The hope, talent, and optimism of Americans have expanded the horizons of possibility.
 Not long ago, Madeleine Albright broke ground as the first woman to serve as Secretary of State.
 Today we have our second African American Secretary of State, and our first African-American presidential nominee.

 Since my arrival in The Gambia in January, the number of people I have met who are strongly committed to justice, good governance, and the rule of law is commendable.
-It is this shared belief in democracy and freedom that unites The Gambia and the
+It is this shared belief in democracy and freedom that unites The Gambia and the United States.
+And now, perhaps more than ever, the need for democracy is urgent.
+We have only to recall the recent crisis in Chad and the current situation in Zimbabwe to observe the grave consequences of undemocratic rule, including assaults on human dignity and the needless loss of human life.
+It is only through a joint effort to uphold common values that we can stem the flow of such tragedies, and the United States values The Gambia as a partner in these efforts.

 I am proud that our relationship with The Gambia has progressed from the dark days of the slave trade into one of mutual respect and shared democratic ideals.